wacncontent/CustomizeTool/removeCommentOutput/articles/vs-azure-tools-diagnostics-for-cloud-services-and-virtual-machines.md

 ## Next steps

-To learn more about diagnostics logging in Azure, see [Enabling Diagnostics in Azure Cloud Services and Virtual Machines](/documentation/articles/cloud-services-dotnet-diagnostics) and [Enable diagnostics logging for web apps in Azure Websites](/documentation/articles/web-sites-enable-diagnostic-log).
+To learn more about diagnostics logging in Azure, see [Enabling Diagnostics in Azure Cloud Services and Virtual Machines](/documentation/articles/cloud-services-dotnet-diagnostics) and [Enable diagnostics logging for web sites in Azure Websites](/documentation/articles/web-sites-enable-diagnostic-log).